-These Copycat Cracker Barrel Pancakes are easier to make than most pancake recipes you can get your hands on!
+These Copycat Cracker Barrel Pancakes are the best buttermilk pancakes!
 Just 5 ingredients and 5 minutes to have hot pancakes from scratch on the griddle.
 I would also like to think they will be the best pancakes you have ever eaten!
 (I think it is the buttery crust…)

 I am an absolute pancake fiend!
 From time to time we make trips to Cracker Barrel for my all time favorite pancakes.
 Unfortunately, it is hard for me to justify paying about $10 for a plate of white flour in a noisy room.
 The truth is you can make excellent pancakes at home for pennies on the dollar and never have to wait for a table.

-I have been messing around with pancake recipes for about six months now.
+I spent six months experimenting with pancake recipes.
 I have pretty much tried every option out there.
 Milk, Belgian buttermilk, low fat buttermilk, cream, loads of butter, flour measurement techniques, sugar options, cooking styles, store bought mixes and on and on.

 It also calls for a full teaspoon of salt.
 If you are sensitive to salt you can try cutting this down to 1/2 teaspoon and see what you think.
 These pancakes are intended to have more salt and sugar than other recipes (it is part of the Cracker Barrel Secret) but by all means adjust for your needs.